Cycles 4D Environment Object

 These options affect how the texture is sampled to light the scene.
 Most of the time you can leave these options at their defaults.

 Multiple Importance Sampling

-In general, leave this switch enabled is you are using an image map or a texture applied to the environment object, as it results in less noisy images for the same number of samples.
+In general, leave this switch enabled if you are using an image map or a texture applied to the environment object, as it results in less noisy images for the same number of samples.

 This is the size of the map used when sampling the background texture.
 If you increase the size of the map, the image may render a little slower but clearing noise will be faster.

-These three options do the same for the cyEnvironment object as they do in the material settings.
+These options do the same for the cyEnvironment object as they do in the material settings.
 Please refer to those settings for more information.